nodejs/node/doc/api/http2.md

 settings.

-*Note*: The new settings will not become effective until the SETTINGS acknowledgement is received and the `'localSettings'` event is emitted.
-It is possible to send multiple SETTINGS frames while acknowledgement is still pending.
+*Note*: The new settings will not become effective until the SETTINGS acknowledgment is received and the `'localSettings'` event is emitted.
+It is possible to send multiple SETTINGS frames while acknowledgment is still pending.

 #### http2session.type